IngallsLabUW/QualityControl/README.md

 * Samples, labeled: Date_Smp_AdditionalID_Rep (e.g. 161018_Std_FirstSample_BioRep1)

 # Software
-This code is written in R .
+Both the QE and the TQS code is written in R. The QE quality control code requires the use of the command line.

 It requires the following packages available on CRAN:
 * plyr